-Do not resterilize Restylane as this may damage or alter the product.
+Do not resterilize Restylane-L as this may damage or alter the product.

-Do not use if the package is damaged.
+Do not use if the package is damaged or if the expiry date or lot number is missing or illegible.
 Immediately return the damaged product to Galderma Laboratories, L.P.